 Sadly, of course, the 'common' skate is no longer common at all in most places and is listed as critically endangered by the IUCN.
 Around the shores of Britain and Ireland there has been a steady westward retreat, so today these mighty fish which may be well over 50 years old are only found off west-facing coasts from West Cork to the north of Scotland.
 However, in these areas they can still be quite numerous with anglers making catches well into double figures on some of the recognised skate hotspots.
 In these strongholds of the species the average skate can weigh over 100 lbs (45 kg) and in recent years fish over the record weight of 221 lbs (100 kg) have been tagged and released in Ireland.
 Male skate easily recognised by their long claspers are smaller than females, probably never exceeding 200 lbs (90 kg).

-Unlike other members of the family, large skate show a liking for rough ground, even rock pinnacles.
+Unlike smaller members of the family, large skate are often found on rough ground, even rock pinnacles.
 This is probably because of the availability of large prey like ling and pollack.
-But they are also efficient scavengers and will take quite small baits at times, which can come as a surprise to anglers fishing for something else!
+But they are also efficient scavengers and will take quite small baits at times, which can come as a surprise to anglers fishing for something smaller!
 Tag returns show that common skate do not move around much.
 They may stay in the same general area for many years.
 Since they are resident they can be caught right through the year but the most productive months are usually May, June and July.
 Calm seas with good visibility normally fish best.
 During long periods of settled weather skate often move into shallower water, sometimes right to the top of a reef.

 Large skate are usually boated using two gaffs, one in each wing.
 Properly done, well away from any vital organs, the harm to the fish should be minimal.
 Once on board, the fish should be handled with care and returned to the water as soon as possible.
 By tagging them anglers make a useful contribution to the survival of this endangered species.
 However, the effort is more than wasted if the fish do not survive the experience.